spacelift-io/user-documentation/docs/vendors/kubernetes/README.md

 **Anything that can be run via `kubectl` can be run within a Spacelift stack.**

-To find out more about Kubernetes Workload Resources, read the [reference documentation](https://kubernetes.io/docs/concepts/workloads/controllers/).
+To find out more about Kubernetes Workload Resources, read the [reference documentation](https://kubernetes.io/docs/concepts/workloads/controllers/){: rel="nofollow"}.